Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Jojo, Vijay Kumar Singh, Satyanarayanan, Anilkumar Bajpayee's daughter, Bajpayee, Haridas, Aravindakshan, and Ravindran posing for a photo at Ramavarma Club.

-By the time we reached the Ramavarma Club, several people had already arrived.
-Among them were Benchi and his family from Bangalore, Nagesh Kini and his family, Anil Kumar Bajpai, his wife Nalini, and their daughter Jaya (Jaya is a software engineer in Pune), and Vijay Kumar Singh with his family.
+By the time we reached the Ramavarma Club, several of our classmates and their wives had already arrived.
+Among them were Benji and his family from Bangalore, Nagesh Kini and his family, Anil Kumar Bajpai, his wife Nalini, and their daughter Jaya (Jaya is a software engineer in Pune), and Vijay Kumar Singh with his family.
 All of them had arrived earlier that morning.

 Anil Kumar Bajpai had travelled from Allahabad to Bangalore and then accompanied Benji to Kumarakom.
 Vijay Kumar Singh, a retired Superintending Engineer from Bihar,reached from Bangalore .
 Bajpai still works as a professor at Allahabad University.
 Mani P. Benjamin, who had worked with Hindustan Aeronautics, and Nagesh Kini, who retired from Neyveli Lignite Corporation, were also there.
 Mani P. Benjamin continues to work as a consultant.